nikki-pru/flex-training/docs/jira/jira-standards.rst

 Closing bug tickets
 --------------------
 There are multiple scenarios that can happen when closing a bug ticket.
-As in Filing a Bug Ticket, steps and GIT ID are important to document how or when the bug was closed in case the ticket needs to be referenced later on.
+As in Filing a Bug Ticket, steps and the GIT ID are important to document how or when the bug was closed in case the ticket needs to be referenced later on.
 The first thing to do is to Manually test the ticket to see if the issue is no longer reproducible

 Fixed
-^^^^^^
+^^^^^
-A bug ticket should be closed as fixed when there is a linked pull request.
+A bug ticket should be closed as fixed when **there is a linked pull request**.
 Example: `LPS-103737`_

 *When steps are included in the description*
 ::